 This why I advice my clients, keep the friendship and use it as a foundation on which to build a new relationship.
 See: 3 Reasons Staying Friends With Your Ex Is Good For Getting Back Together

-Note, there is a difference between a “friendship” as a foundation and the “friend-zone” “just friends”.
+Note, there is a difference between a “friendship” as a foundation and the “friend-zone” or “just friends”.
 You should never offer to be “just friends”.
 But if an ex offers to be friends for a start, make sure you have a friendship and are not “friend-zoned”.